How to Sell a House by Owner in Arkansas: Your AR FSBO Guide

 - Follow up with buyers’ agents after showings to get their feedback.

 - Have any disclosures available.
 As a Caveat Emptor (“buyer beware”) state, Arkansan sellers aren’t legally on the hook for disclosures, but it does show good faith to disclose any major issues.
-Remember, an inspection will reveal issues anyway.
+Remember, a home inspection will reveal issues anyway.

 Should you be present for showings?